getopenpay/openpay-ts-examples/README.md

 ## OpenPay SDK Version

-These examples use the official OpenPay TypeScript SDK package `@getopenpay/client`.
-At the time of writing, the latest version is **0.0.17**.
+These examples use the official [OpenPay TypeScript SDK package](https://www.npmjs.com/package/@getopenpay/client?activeTab=readme) `@getopenpay/client`.
 All example code assumes this (or a compatible) version of the SDK is installed.
 Make sure your `package.json` references the same version or newer.

 ## Setup & Installation